From My Heart

 Very early, before I had language for experience, my reality fractured.
 A story I depended on broke apart beneath my feet, and the world I trusted collapsed into something I could not understand.

-It was simply the shape my fate took: a wound no child should suffer.
+It was simply the shape my fate took: a fracture no child should have to carry.

 The impact of that wound split something in me that would take decades to repair: the ability to trust my own perception, my own innocence, my own worth.